digital-blueprint/relay-blob-bundle/doc/examples.md

 Furthermore, below are some examples of how to implement communication with blob in php.

 ### GET
-GET can mean get a collection of items (GETALL) or get a single item (GETONE), thus this section is separated into two subesections.
+GET can mean get a collection of items or get a single item, thus this section is separated into two subesections.
-#### GETONE
+#### GET item
 Setting:

 Imagine that you have uploaded a file and got back the identifier `de1aaf61-bc52-4c91-a679-bef2f24e3cf7`.
 Therefore, you know that you can access the file using the `/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7` endpoint.
-However, you also need to specify the `bucketID`, `creationTime`, `action` and `sig` parameters.
+However, you also need to specify the `bucketID`, `creationTime`, `method` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.
-`action` is the action you want the endpoint to perform.
-For GET requests, this could be `GETONE` or `GETALL` depending on if you want to get a collection of resources or a single resource.
-The endpoint `/blob/files/{identifier}` is used to get one resource, therefore the correct action to use is `GETONE`, all other would fail.
+`method` is the method you want the endpoint to perform.
+For GET requests, the correct method to use is `GET`, all other would fail.

 Assuming the above mentioned setting, the url part so far would look like this:
 ```
-/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?bucketID=1248&creationTime=1689602245&action=GETONE
+/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?bucketID=1248&creationTime=1689602245&method=GET
 ```
 This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `cs` of the above mentioned url part.
 More on this can be found in the section [Signature](##signature).

 Before creating the signature, the SHA-256 checksum has to be created.
-In this case, this would be `acf1a1aa8269438e3127cf863b531856c575a0cc4165cc75f7c865e39d2e9cce`.
+In this case, this would be `5338afb41dc80ae0668975a9c198c8a58a43b175b84616ecc709a799da6a5982`.
 This checksum then has to be added to a json with the key `cs`.
 This then has to be signed using the secret key, and appended to the url.
 The result will look something like this:
 ```
-/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?bucketID=1248&creationTime=1689602245&action=GETONE&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
+/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?bucketID=1248&creationTime=1689602245&method=GET&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
 ```
 Note: the signature in this case is faked, your signature will have another value, but the basic syntax will look the same.